Investing with a purpose

-Responsible investing is an investment strategy where fund managers follow guiding principles that are about more than just the financial performance of funds.
-Instead, they decide which funds to select based on environmental, social and corporate governance factors.
+Socially responsible investing (SRI) is an investment strategy where fund managers follow guiding principles that are about more than just the financial performance of funds.
+Instead, they decide which funds to select based on environmental, social and corporate governance (ESG) factors.

 The ESG approach

 Environmental, social and governance investing (ESG) has one of the widest approaches to responsible investing.
 It isn’t tied to a specific moral or ethical purpose; it’s a process that allows fund managers to take a more complete look at all of the ESG factors that could impact the performance of an investment.
 Fund managers who follow ESG principles consider the following factors in their investment decision making process to judge risk and return.